CodingBeard/tfkg/readme.md

 - Python Tensorflow Libraries are still required to use this library, though the docker container has it all
 - This is an incomplete port of Tensorflow/Keras: There are many layers, metrics, and optimisers not yet ported
 - There is no community support or documentation.
 You must understand Tensorflow/Keras and Golang well to have a chance of getting this working on a new project
-- Loading/Training models saved by vanilla python Tensorflow/Keras is not supported, and may never be
+- Loading/Training models saved by vanilla python Tensorflow/Keras is not supported, but it may be possible
+- Multiple GPU training is not supported
 - Image datasets and preprocessing is not yet supported
 - Class weighting only works for datasets with two categories currently: negative/positive.
 It /will/ cause unintended side effects if you have more than two categories with imbalanced classes